Binance

 API credentials

-There are two options for supplying your credentials to the Binance clients.
+There are multiple options for supplying your credentials to the Binance clients.
+Either pass the corresponding values to the configuration objects, or set the following environment variables:

 BINANCE_API_KEY